project-samples/go-nats-sample/README.md

 - [core-go/mq](https://github.com/core-go/mq) to implement this flow, which can be considered a low code tool for message queue consumer:

   ![A common flow to consume a message from a message queue](https://cdn-images-1.medium.com/max/800/1*Y4QUN6QnfmJgaKigcNHbQA.png)

+### Similar libraries for nodejs
+We also provide these libraries to support nodejs:
+- [nats-plus](https://www.npmjs.com/package/nats-plus), to wrap and simplify [nats](https://www.npmjs.com/package/nats).
+The sample is at [nats-sample](https://github.com/typescript-tutorial/nats-sample)